noaione/yuusha-shoukan-ln/sources/v05/chapter1.md

 like that?
 At the same time that such a question came to my mind, the words I heard before came to my mind.

-—Megiddo, I heard that in the “other world”, the numbers of the boys and the girls are almost the same, you know?
+———Megiddo, I heard that in the “other world”, the numbers of the boys and the girls are almost the same, you know?

 That’s right.
 Kuro has indeed said that.
 At that time, I didn’t really know the